openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 2. Configure Provider domain.
 So for `https://my.learning.center/oeq`, you would put `my.learning.center`.
 3. Set Provider Domain Status to `Approved`
 4. Under 'Default Configuration', set 'Default Configuration' to 'Set globally'
-5. Configure the 'Tool Provider Key' and 'Tool Provider Secret' with the values you configured in the `oEQ LTI Consumer`
+5. Configure the 'Tool Provider Key' and 'Tool Provider Secret' with the values you configured in the `openEQUELLA LTI Consumer`
 6. Configure the 'Tool Provider Custom Parameters' with the following.
-Note, omitting the `bb_user_login_id` line will result in the LTI crossover (SSO into oEQ) using the Bb user's `externalId` instead of the `userName`.
+Note, omitting the `bb_user_login_id` line will result in the LTI crossover (SSO into openEQUELLA) using the Blackboard user's `externalId` instead of the `userName`.
 ```properties
 bb_user_login_id=@X@user.id@X@
 bb_user_id=@X@user.batch_uid@X@